August is Itchy Awareness Month!

 Have you noticed your pet itching, scratching, chewing, or licking excessively?
-Does he sneeze frequently and shake his head or rub his face often?
+Do they sneeze frequently and shake their head or rub their face often?
 These may be signs that your pet has allergies.
 Just like us, your pet can be allergic to a variety of substances he breathes in, eats, or encounters within the environment.

 Types of Allergies